blat-blatnik/Pocket-Universe/README.md

 ### Data: particle count

 For this benchmark, all machines ran the benchmarks once at their highest clock speeds which are reported above.
+The numbers in the cells report the amount of time taken to simulate 1'000 timesteps.

 | model               | 10'000 [sec] | 50'000 [sec] | 100'000 [sec] | 200'000 [sec] |
 | ------------------- | -----------: | -----------: | ------------: | ------------: |